Golden Visa Requirements

 Who Qualifies for the Indonesia Golden Visa?

 The Indonesia Golden Visa program, established under Government Regulation No. 77 of 2023 (PP 77/2023) and Presidential Regulation No. 5 of 2024, provides long-term residency permits to qualified foreign nationals.
 The program targets two distinct categories: individual investors and corporate entities.
-Each category has specific financial thresholds and documentation requirements that must be satisfied before the Directorate General of Immigration will approve an application.

 Individual Applicants

-Golden Visa Requirements for Individual Investors
+Requirements for Individual Investors

 Government Bonds (SBN/Sukuk)